Suboxone Clinics in Tennessee

 Recovery Consulting Service - Murfreesboro, TN

-Recovery Consulting Service is a suboxone drug treatment center in Murfreesboro, Tennessee located in the 37129 zip code area.
+Recovery Consulting Service is a suboxone treatment facility in Murfreesboro, TN located in the 37129 zip code.

 Location: 306 Uptown Square, Murfreesboro, TN 37129 in Rutherford County